 You’ll swim with white-tip sharks, practically rub noses with orange-tinted ‘Nemo’s (anemonefish), and marvel at the prehistoric looking cuttlefish as you frantically try to remember your bannerfish from your barracuda.
 And the best time to go?
 Probably between the months of June to October where, although it will be peak season, you’ll find mild temperatures without rain, meaning crystal clear waters to spot all those colourful critters.

-Ariana and the kids from World of Travel with Kids visit Wildlife Habitat in Port Douglas.
+Contributed by Ariana from World of Travel with Kids

 Our visit to Wildlife Habitat at Port Douglas was definitely a highlight of our visit to Far North Queensland.
 Like a few other attractions around Cairns and Port Douglas, Wildlife Habitat offers a second visit free if you visit within a certain time period.

 As we like to visit places slowly and let the kids really absorb what they are seeing, allowing for two visits was perfect for us.
 We did the Savannah and Woodlands Habitat on one day, and then the Rainforest, Cassowaries and Crocodiles on another.
 While the different habitat areas are not large, if you go slow, feed the animals and really observe them you can easily spend several hours.
 My kid’s favourite sections were the kangaroos, wallabies section, as well as the Rainforest area and they were freaked out by the crocodile section.
 See if you can organise your visit around feeding times (for different animals) as that is really interesting!
 We learned lots of interesting things, including that the Cassowary is the second biggest bird the world!